The Special Needs Program

 - Enable inter-cultural exchange which benefits both locals and international volunteers alike.

 How You Can Help

-This program provides an essential need to the lives of children and young people living with disabilities – the need for companionship and hope.
-Volunteers on this program spend their time interacting with the children, playing games and activities with them and stimulating their minds.
+This program provides an essential need to the lives of young people living with disabilities – the need for companionship and hope.
+Volunteers on this program spend their time interacting with the young adults, playing games and activities with them and stimulating their minds.
 This is an essential element to their care and provides stimulation, interaction and fun for those in the day care environment.
-Volunteers are needed to work one-on-one with the children, and to arrange small group activities.
-Activities could include working on the art therapy program which encourages the children to use their imagination and teaches them to make arts and crafts, or work with the staff on awareness campaigns in order to improve the rights of children and youth living with disabilities.
-The specialists at the centre will provide training and support, and will be available to assist where necessary.
-The job of a volunteer is not to substitute the specialists, but to provide much needed companionship for the children and youth.
+Volunteers are needed to work one-on-one with the beneficiaries, to arrange small group activities, and to assist the specialists of the center.
+Activities could include working on the art therapy program which encourages the young adults to use their imagination.
+The specialists at the center will provide training and support, and will be available to assist where necessary.
+The job of a volunteer is not to substitute the specialists, but to provide much needed companionship for the beneficiaries of the program.

 Volunteers will contribute in a number of ways on this program and can expect to undertake the following tasks:

-- Organize games and activities for the children - sports, music, songs, dance, games etc
+- Organize games and activities for the young adults- sports, music, songs, dance, games etc

 - Assist the fundraising department and help with updates to their website